GoogleCloudPlatform/pgadapter/README.md

     java.util.logging.FileHandler.formatter=java.util.logging.SimpleFormatter
     ```

+See [Options](#Options) for an explanation of all further options.

 ### In-process
+This option is only available for Java/JVM-based applications.

-1. Add google-cloud-spanner-pgadapter as a dependency to your project.
+1. Add `google-cloud-spanner-pgadapter` as a dependency to your project.
 2. Build a server using the `com.google.cloud.spanner.pgadapter.ProxyServer`
    class: